philwhisenhunt/dustinfirebaugh.com/content/blog/My_HackRVA_Origin_Story/index.md

 When I joined there were about 30 members at HackRVA.
 I'm happy to note that these days the membership floats around 100-120 members (I haven't looked in a while).

 I started showing up everyweek and, as per usual, I kept my head down for a while to kind of catch my bearings.
 However, when you are in a place where people are buzzing around working on projects.
 It's kind of hard to keep your head down.
-Eventually you catch he bug and start building things.
+Eventually you catch the bug and start building things.
 So, I started thinking about what my first project might be.
 I considered that maybe I could help solve the problem of "this place is hard to find" by making a sign.

 ### The Sign